mehulagg/gitlab/doc/install/aws/index.md

 ### Intended audiences and contributors

-The primary audience for this information is GitLab's **Implementation Eco System** which consists of at least:
+The primary audience for this information is GitLab **Implementation Eco System** which consists of at least:

 Community:
 - Customers